Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Circles in the spectrum and orthogonality

 Then

 and

 Hence $\la\in\sigma_\pi(T)\subset\si(T)$. \end{proof}

-Now we turn to the case of unitary $T.$ The next corollary of Theorem \ref{circlepb} is a strengthening of Arveson's theorem from \cite{Arveson} (for the discrete group $(T^n), n \in \mathbb Z$) formulated in the introduction. \begin{theorem} Let $T$ be a unitary operator on $H$.
+Now we turn to the case of unitary $T.$ The next corollary of Theorem \ref{circlepb} is a strengthening of Arveson's theorem from \cite{Arveson} formulated in the introduction. \begin{theorem} Let $T$ be a unitary operator on $H$.
 The following statements are equivalent. \begin{itemize} \item [(i)] $\sigma(T)=\TT.$

 \item [(ii)] for every $\e>0$ and every $n\in\NN$ there exists a unit vector $x\in H$ such that

 and

 \item [(iii)] For every $n\in\NN$ there exists a unit vector $x\in H$ such that the vectors $x, Tx, T^2,\dots, T^{n}x$ are mutually orthogonal. \item[(iv)] For every $n\in\NN$,